DistributedComponents/disel/README.md

   Two-Phase Commit application.
 Then run `./scripts/tpc.sh` to execute the system in four processes on the local machine.

-## Validating Proof Size Statistics
+## Proof Size Statistics

 Section 5.2 and Table 1 describe the size of our development.
+Those obtained by using `coqwc` tool on manually dissected files, according to our vision of what should count as a program, spec or a proof.
-[TODO: mention how to distinguish def/spec from impl from proof.]
+These numbers might slightly differ from reported in the paper due to the evolution of the project since the last submission.